 But for storytelling to work, you have to tell real stories.
 That’s according to Kindra Hall, a keynote speaker and storytelling expert.
 Hall said a story is not bullet points of information, a persona, or even compelling data.
 Rather, a story happens in a particular moment and has both emotions and characters.
 Real stories also have a beginning, middle and end.

-5. Make authenticity counts.
+5. Make authenticity count.

 Twitch, the world’s leading social video service and community for gamers, won this year’s Visionary Awards for Business Transformation for its Twitch RPG Community.
 At Summit, Colan Neese, the company’s senior manager of audience insights, shared how authentic engagement helps Twitch engage more than 50,000 Gen Z and millennial consumers in the community.
 From the way you reward your community members to how you communicate with them, there are many ways of demonstrating authenticity with your community.